Rufous-bellied niltava

 The rufous-bellied niltava (Niltava sundara) is a species of bird in the family Muscicapidae.

 It is found in Bangladesh, Bhutan, China, India, Laos, Myanmar, Nepal, Pakistan, Thailand, and Vietnam.
 Its natural habitats are subtropical or tropical moist lowland forest and subtropical or tropical moist montane forest.

 Rufous-bellied niltava measures 15–18 cm and weighs 19–24 g.
 It is a large, stocky and brightly coloured flycatcher with rounded head shape, fairly short tail and broad-based bill.

 Taxonomy and systematics

-The rufous-breasted niltava is one of six species in the genus Niltava, found in South and Southeast Asia along with China.
+The rufous-breasted niltava is one of six species in the genus Niltava, found in South and Southeast Asia as well as in China.
 This bird has sometimes been considered to be conspecific with the Fujian niltava and rufous-vented niltava.

-It was described by Brian Hodgson in 1837.
+It was described by the English naturalist Brian Hodgson in 1837.
 The specific epithet sundara is a Latinised version of the Hindi word sundar, meaning "beautiful".

 The bird has also been called the blue-and-orange niltava or black-and-orange niltava, as the male's blue upperparts may look black in poor light.
 Other names for the bird include orange-bellied niltava, beautiful niltava, or the sundara niltava.